 Hot Deployment – Mule now supports multiple applications running within the same Mule instance and deployment descriptors for specifying the contents of your deployment (e.g., multiple configuration files).
-All Mule examples included in the distribution have now been updated to use the new application deployment format.
+Most of the Mule examples have been converted to the new deployment format*.
 If you have not yet read about the application deployment model new to Mule 3.0, read this blog post.

 Message Exchange Patterns – Message Exchange Patterns (a.k.a.
 MEPs) give you more explicit and flexible control over the way messages flow through Mule.
 For example, you can now specify whether you expect a response on a given endpoint or not (see the new attribute “exchange-pattern” on endpoints).
 In the future, we may introduce additional exchange patterns that allow for different communication styles as well.

 Message Processor API – An architectural change to simplify Mule’s internals and give it the flexibility to implement other patterns in the future which align more closely to specific scenarios beyond the service/component elements which you all know and love.